hayes0278/Link-Checker/README.md

 ## Limitations
 - Does not handle JavaScript-rendered links.
 - May miss some dynamically generated URL's.
-- Rate limits are not implemented, so be careful with large websites.
+- Rate limits are not implemented, so no large websites please.